OCA/bank-payment/account_invoice_select_for_payment/readme/USAGE.md

 To mark an invoice as "selected for payment", click on the button before the Number column.
 This will change the state and change the way the button is displayed to a checked box.
+It's also possible to choose if the invoice is to pay or not directly in the form viex of the invoice.
+When it's to pay, a ribbon appears.

 When done, use the search filter "Selected for payment", and select all the lines to give access to the Actions menu, in which you can select